The Ultimate Structured Interview Questions + Hiring Guides

 Why Use Structured Interviews?

-Without structured interviews, it is difficult to systematically screen and evaluate candidates based on predetermined traits and skills important for a role.
-Running unstructured interviews introduces a variety of risks and biases including:
+It is difficult to systematically screen and evaluate candidates based on predetermined traits and skills important for a role.
+Risks of running unstructured interviews include:

 - Interviewer bias (gender, race, age, similarity to the interviewer)